Get started with GraphQL

 GraphQL API requests can be executed using a POST call to the /graphql endpoint.

-Use the GraphiQL IDE
+Use the GraphQL Explorer

-4. Enter GraphQL queries in the left panel.
+3. Enter GraphQL queries in the left panel.

 Use an API request